nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `find John` returns `john` and `John Doe`
 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)

-### Deleting a client : `delete`

-Deletes the specified client from the application.

-Format: `delete INDEX`

-* Deletes the client at the specified `INDEX`.
-* The index refers to the index number shown in the displayed client list.
-* The index **must be a positive integer** 1, 2, 3, …​

-Examples:
-* `list` followed by `delete 2` deletes the 2nd client in the application.
-* `find Betsy` followed by `delete 1` deletes the 1st client in the results of the `find` command.

 ## Task Commands